dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsDeveloperGuide.md

     by industry at every release.
 However:

-    -   Highest qualification is only updated in the APS once a year in the Apr release.
+    -   Highest qualification is only updated in the APS once a year in the April release.

--   *Individualised learner record* is updated quarterly but we only update with the final data, usually release in November (the in year data is provisional and subject to lag).
+-   *Individualised learner record* is updated quarterly but we only update with the final data, usually released in November (the in-year data is provisional and subject to lag).

 -   *UK business count* is released and updated in the dashboard once a